 Plus, a website is a great place to show off your headshots, resume, and video clips!

 Don’t know anything about building websites?
 No worries — that’s where Squarespace comes in.
-In fact, in the hundreds of actor websites we combed through to make this list, Squarespace was by far the most popular building tool.
-Here are some of the actors and actresses who are using this service to maintain beautiful websites:
+In the hundreds of actor websites we combed through to make this list, Squarespace was by far the most popular building tool.
+Here are some of the best actor website examples; check out the performers who are using this service to maintain beautiful sites:

 Personal branding is everything these days, and no one knows this better than Sierra Boggess.
 With her beautiful Squarespace website, the actress reinforces her signature “you are enough” mantra — something her fans recognize immediately.
 We love that Boggess’ personality shows through in every aspect of the site, from the colors to the video clips on the front page.